robotmitchum/sample_tools/README.md

 - sounddevice
 - soundfile
 - webcolors

+- pyrubberband (for Mutate and Upsample tools only)<br/>
-- pyrubberband (only for upsample, requires [rubberband executable](https://breakfastquay.com/rubberband/) to be copied in the program directory)
+  pyrubberband requires [rubberband executable](https://breakfastquay.com/rubberband/) to be installed or copied in the program directory)

 Clone repository and install required packages